lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-11-24-Intuitionism.md

 - a proof of $\forall x.
 B(x) $ consists of a construction that transforms every element $x$ into a proof of $B(a)$

 The rejection of LEM originated with [L E J Brouwer](https://plato.stanford.edu/entries/brouwer/), while the interpretation of logical connectives sketched above is largely the work of Arend Heyting.
 Brouwer accepted LEM for finite constructions, e.g. $n$ is prime or $n$ is not prime even for $n$ inconceivably large, because the decision can be calculated *in principle*, even if it's utterly unfeasible.
-On the other hand, there is no effective test of whether the real number $z$ above is rational.
+On the other hand, there is no effective test of whether a given real number (like $z$ above) is rational.

 The rejection of LEM implies the rejection of many other familiar laws of Boolean logic, such as $\neg \neg A \to A$ and $\neg(A\land B) \to \neg A \lor \neg B$.
 But for computable properties, LEM continues to hold along with those other Boolean laws.